marc-k-etherington/marc-k-etherington.github.io/content/seminars.md

 {{< /alert >}}

 {{< alert "secondary" >}}
-**From UV to Blue: Making visible the location of nitrogen lone pair interaction via changes in photoluminescence** - International Conference on the Science and Technology of Synthetic Metals, _TU Dresden_ (Germany)
+**From UV to Blue: Making visible the location of nitrogen lone pair interaction via changes in photoluminescence** - International Conference on the Science and Technology of Synthetic Electronic Materials, _TU Dresden_ (Germany)
 {{< /alert >}}

 <h3>{{< badge >}}2023{{< /badge >}}</h3>